storyfeet/dugi_bialan/content/works/little_red.md

 # "I'm going to my granny on the other side of the woods with this vegetable soup.
 She's feeling sick"

-zezi wei bena lugin ei mugo delo da ezan.
+zezi wei bena lugin ei mugo delo da vo-ezan.

 # She showed the soup to the wolf

-go "dan dis la, vin o biaga. mi zion ei iasin leli" i ezan
+go "dan dis la, vin o biaga. mi zion ei iasin leli" i vo-ezan

 # "You'd better be quick then, I know a short cut" said the wolf